akserg/lost_dart/README.md

 ###Inheritance

-You may get an instance of an interface via implementation class.
+You may get an instance of an interface via implementation class:

 ```
 import 'package:lost_dart/lost_dart.dart';